Do you know 4 men in your life?

 Why is meat so bad for your health?
 Cholesterol takes up a lot of that conversation, but my suggestion is to look deeper.
 Animal products tend to be high in fat, which is extremely burdensome for your liver.
 A high fat diet leads to increased risk for coronary heart disease.
 Whether it’s “good fat” or “bad fat,” all fats burden the liver, making it difficult to filter the blood and assist the heart.

 Worried about protein in your diet without meat?
 Have no fear – plants contain plenty of protein that is easily absorbed and utilized by your body, and comes without lots of fat.
 Keep in mind that studies show red and white meat are equally bad for your cholesterol, and that plant proteins are the healthiest!
 In fact, research shows trading animal protein for plant protein not only lowers your risk for heart disease, it can reverse it and help you live longer, too!
+For a more extensive look at protein, check out this article.

 For the heart muscle to pump smoothly and efficiently, it needs to have elasticity.
 Dairy acts like Elmer’s glue in the body, making the muscle, blood, and veins sticky and have difficulty flowing.
 Worried about having strong bones?
 It turns out that dairy has been shown to have no benefit for strengthening bones and reducing fracture risk.
 (You’re better off getting more minerals and trace minerals to build bone strength!)
 Dairy also creates inflammation, mucus, and the replication of viruses, creating more and more of a workload for your poor liver.
 Even one cup of coffee with a little creamer in it adds up.
 If your liver is already congested and can’t filter out these trouble-causing substances, more problems can quickly manifest.
 As we’ve learned – if the liver is in poor condition, so is our health.